Chinese people in the New York metropolitan area

 The Chinese American experience has been documented at the Museum of Chinese in America in Manhattan's Chinatown since 1980.

-The New York metropolitan area is home to the largest and most prominent ethnic Chinese population outside of Asia, with populations representing all 34 provincial-level administrative units of China.
-Estimated at 924,619 in 2024, it is the largest and most prominent metropolitan Asian national diaspora outside Asia.
-New York City proper contained an estimated 628,763 Chinese Americans in 2017, by far the highest ethnic Chinese population of any city outside Asia.
+The New York metropolitan area has the largest ethnic Chinese population outside Asia: an estimated 924,619 in 2024.
+As of 2025, New York City proper had an estimated 635,355, the most by far of any city outside Asia.

-New York City and its surrounding metropolitan area, including Long Island and parts of New Jersey, is home to 12 Chinatowns: districts where Chinese immigrants were made to live for economic survival and physical safety that are now known as important sites of tourism and urban economic activity.
-The city proper includes six Chinatowns (or nine, including the emerging Chinatowns in Elmhurst and Whitestone, Queens, and East Harlem, Manhattan).
-There are also Chinese communities in more suburban areas such as Jersey City, New Jersey, Nassau County, Long Island; Edison, New Jersey; West Windsor, New Jersey; and Parsippany-Troy Hills, New Jersey.
+Many ethnically Chinese people live in 12 Chinatowns—districts with large ethnic Chinese populations and numerous culturally Chinese businesses—in the metropolitan area, which includes Long Island and parts of New Jersey.
+Many American Chinatowns originated as enclaves of physical safety and economic opportunity during the "exclusion era" (1882–1943) when the Chinese Exclusion Act placed racial limits on immigration and prevented Chinese immigrants from becoming US citizens.
+Today, these neighborhoods are important sites of tourism and urban economic activity.
+The city proper includes six Chinatowns (or nine, if the emerging Chinatowns in Elmhurst and Whitestone, Queens, and East Harlem, Manhattan, are included).
+There are also Chinese communities in suburban areas, such as Jersey City, New Jersey; Nassau County, Long Island; Edison, New Jersey; West Windsor, New Jersey; and Parsippany-Troy Hills, New Jersey.

-China City of America in Sullivan County, New York, was proposed in 2012 but whose development has stalled due to the 2022 arrest of its CEO.
-Dragon Springs (in Deerpark, Orange County, New York) serves as the de facto headquarters for both the global Falun Gong New religious movement as well as its Shen Yun performance arts troupe.
+China City of America in Sullivan County, New York, was proposed in 2012, but its development has stalled.
+Dragon Springs (in Deerpark, Orange County, New York) serves as the de facto headquarters for the global Falun Gong movement and its performing arts troupe, Shen Yun.

-The Chinese American community in the New York metropolitan area is rising rapidly in population as well as economic and political influence.
-Continuing immigration from mainland China has boosted the Chinese population in the New York metropolitan area.
-In 2023, illegal Chinese immigration to New York City rose, particularly in Queens.
+The Chinese American community has grown in recent decades, particularly in major metropolitan areas.
+Immigration from mainland China has contributed to the growth in the New York metropolitan area.
+In 2023, unauthorized Chinese immigration to New York City rose, particularly in Queens.

+In 2026, Gothamist and AsAmNews reported that the city's Chinese immigrant population had grown to rival the Dominican immigrant population as the city's largest.